donaldraymond/crystallography-scripts/README.md

 ## makemap.sh

-This is a striped-down version of the makeO.sh script.
+This is a stripped-down version of the makeO.sh script.
 All it does is make maps from an mtz with map coefficients.

 ## O_insertSeq.sh